President of the Bundestag: Presidium of the Bundestag

 The president of the Bundestag has several deputies, the vice presidents of the Bundestag (Vizepräsident des Deutschen Bundestages or Bundestagsvizepräsident), who are supplied by the other parliamentary groups.
 The number of vice presidents was not fixed in the Bundestag's Geschäftsordnung (rules of order) since 1949, when two were elected, representing opposition and minor party FDP.
 As the reigning Union of CDU/CSU comprises two independent but complementary parties, CDU in all states but Bavaria, CSU only in Bavaria, the CSU got a deputy in 1953.
 Since 1961, the other large party, the SPD, also got a second deputy.
 When the Green party joined in 1983, the number was not increased, and their candidates were not elected.
-Same for the former communist party PDS after reunification in 1990.
+The same occurred for the successor to the former Socialist Unity Party of Germany, the Party of Democratic Socialism (PDS) after reunification in 1990.

 In 1994, things changed when it was decided that each parliamentary group should be represented by at least one vice president.
-Since then, also Greens and PDS/Left have a deputy.
+Since then, the Greens and the PDS/Linke have also had deputies.

-However, when the new AfD entered the parliament in 2017, as leaders of the opposition, none of their six candidates for vice president has ever been elected, and neither of the over 30 candidates in the 20th Bundestag since 2021.
+However, when the new AfD first entered the parliament in 2017, none of their six candidates for vice president were elected, nor were any of their over 30 candidates in the 20th Bundestag since 2021.
 There is some controversy over this cordon sanitaire imposed against the far-right AfD, but the Federal Constitutional Court of Germany has ruled that even though the rules of order of the Bundestag give the AfD the right to a Vice-Presidential post, there is no obligation for any given member of the Bundestag to vote for any given candidate for Vice-President of the Bundestag and the office requires election by a majority vote of the Bundestag.
 Together, the president and the vice presidents make up the Presidium of the Bundestag.

 In the former 20th Bundestag, the vice presidents were: